jaysutham/Paliclopedia/README.md

 ### Tailwind & CSS

 Please stick to the color theme.
-It has to be soothing to the eye, and color blind friendly.
+It has to be soothing to the eye, and color-blind friendly.
 Color used can be found in tailwind.config.js

 Happy Hunting! (for bugs)